hdctambien/JEMGrader/README.md

 ## JUnit Testing

 This uses JUnit 4.13 to test student code.
 You will need to put your UnitTest java file and any starter-code in a folder.
+You also need to have the junit and hamcrest jar files in this folder.

 ```
 /Path/To/Tests/LabName/FooTest.java
+                      /junit-4.13.jar
+                      /hamcrest-core-1.3.jar
 ```

 The `testPath` in this case would be `/Path/To/Tests/LabName`